williams-cs/markus-thesis/description.md

 ### Run a program in "jobs mode"
 ```
 # syntax cluster#num_jobs@command
-# example: run "compute.dresh" on four remote machines in the cluster "cs"
+# example: run "compute.shard" on four remote machines in the cluster "cs"
-cs#4@compute.dresh
+cs#4@compute.shard

 # example: do the same as above but perform a number of jobs equal to the "$jobs" variable
-cs#$jobs@compute.dresh
+cs#$jobs@compute.shard
 ```

 ## Redirections

-In `dresh`, redirections are updated to intuitively support usage with distributed commands.
+In `shard`, redirections are updated to intuitively support usage with distributed commands.
 The pipe operator `|` can be used to pass values between various stages of distributed commands, while the file redirection operator `>` can be used to collect values into a local file.
-When piping values to `dresh` functions and scripts, the value is stored in a shell variable `$v` so that it can be accessed in the scope of the function or script.
-The redirection operators work asynchronously to increase efficiency, but coordination works in a simple and intuitive way, with the `dresh` command completing when all distributed computation is complete.
+When piping values to `shard` functions and scripts, the value is stored in a shell variable `$v` so that it can be accessed in the scope of the function or script.
+The redirection operators work asynchronously to increase efficiency, but coordination works in a simple and intuitive way, with the `shard` command completing when all distributed computation is complete.

 ### Example of using pipes
 ```